 Students planning on graduate school in optics or electrical engineering should choose PHY400 Electricity and Magnetism and PHY440 Quantum Mechanics.
 Those planning on graduate work in mechanical engineering should choose PHY340 Mechanics and PHY410 Thermodynamics.

-^{}A student may also choose to use this course to meet a General Education requirement.

-^{}Because of possible double counting between General Education and the major, the actual total may include 8 credits of electives.
+- A student may also choose to use this course to meet a General Education requirement. - Because of possible double counting between General Education and the major, the actual total can be reduced to 129-130 credits.